metinkirikoglu/GuessBirthDate/README.md

 Fourth card --> 8
 Fifth card --> 16
 You ask to your friend is his/her birthday is exists on the card.
-İf the answer 'No' there's nothing to do, but if the answer is 'yes' you add up their codes.
+İf the answer 'No' there's nothing to do, but if the answer is 'Yes' you add up their codes.
 For example;
-Your friends birthday is 21
+Suppose your friend's birthday is 21.
 In binary system 21 = 1 + 2^2 +2^4 (1 + 4 + 16)
 So your friend will say yes for the first, the third and the fifth cards.
 You add up their codes  and this is it.
 You find the result.
 In addition, There is no need to memorise every single card's code.
-Every card's first number is also it's code.
+The first number of each card is also its code.
-When your friend says yes you should addu up the number on the left-hand corner(the first number on the card).
+When your friend says 'Yes', you should add up the number on the up left-hand corner(the first number on the card).